Standard Model Theory for the FCC-ee Tera-Z stage: QED deconvolution and pseudo-observables at FCC-ee precision

 \subsection{EWPOs in the LEP era}

-The entire procedure of constructing testing and using EWPOs in the final analysis of LEP/SLC data~\cite {ALEPH:2005ab} is schematically illustrated in Fig.~\ref{fig:EWPO-LEP}.
+The entire procedure of constructing, testing, and using EWPOs in the final analysis of the LEP/SLC data~\cite {ALEPH:2005ab} is schematically illustrated in \Fref{fig:EWPO-LEP}.

-In the first step, from (A) to (B) in the above scheme, raw data are transformed such that they are corrected for inefficiencies of the detector and kinematic cut-offs are rounded up to a simpler shape, which can be dealt with semianalytical non-MC "fitter" programs based on ZFITTER and TOPAZ0.
-The transition (A)$\to$(B) was done with sophisticated Monte Carlo event generators like KORALZ, KKMC, BHWIDE, PYTHIA etc. Data of stage (B) were obtained separately for each LEP collaboration.
-The important point is that the choice of the type/shape of simplified cut-offs was dictated by the limited capabilities of the fitter programs of dealing with realistic experimental cuts \footnote{For the same type of experimental cuts the values of the cut-off parameters could be different among experiments}.
+In the first step, from (A) to (B) in \Fref{fig:EWPO-LEP}, raw data are transformed; they are corrected for inefficiencies of the detector and kinematic cut-offs are rounded up to a simpler shape, which can be dealt with using semi-analytical non-MC `fitter' programs based on ZFITTER and TOPAZ0.
+The transition from (A) to (B) was achieved using sophisticated Monte Carlo event generators, such as KORALZ, {\tt KKMC}, {\tt BHWIDE}, and PYTHIA.
+Data for stage (B) were obtained separately for each LEP collaboration.
+The important point is that the choice of the type or shape of simplified cut-offs was dictated by the limited capabilities of the fitter programs in dealing with realistic experimental cuts .\footnote{For the same types of experimental cut, the values of the cut-off parameters could be different between experiments.}

-The aim of next most important transformation of data from (B) to (C) in Fig.~\ref{fig:EWPO-LEP}, using fitter programs based on ZFITTER and TOPAZ0, was to remove QED effects and cut-off dependence, such that resulting "pseudo-data", that is EWPOs, do not depend on specific details of the individual experiments and are not "polluted" by QED.
-It is important to keep in mind that this step is introducing certain well known loss of the data precision, which was tolerable at LEP precision, but may be not tolerable at FCC-ee.
-This procedure introduces some small, hopefully negligible, dependence on the SM parameters and the details of the QED calculations used.
+The aim of the next most important transformation of data, from (B) to (C) in Fig.~\ref{fig:EWPO-LEP}, using fitter programs based on ZFITTER and TOPAZ0, was to remove QED effects and cut-off dependence, such that the resulting `pseudo-data', that is EWPOs, do not depend on specific details of the individual experiments and are not `polluted' by QED.
+It is important to keep in mind that this step introduces certain well-known losses in data precision; this was tolerable at the LEP precision, but may be not tolerable at the FCC-ee.
+This procedure introduces some small, hopefully negligible, dependence on the Standard Model parameters and the details of the QED calculations used.